The Happiest Place in Town

 The Happiest Place in Town is the second and final studio album by Australian rock/pop group Do-Re-Mi and was released by Virgin Records in August 1988.
 The album has twelve tracks, which were written by lead vocalist Deborah Conway, drummer Dorland Bray, bass guitarist Helen Carter and guitarist Stephen Philip.

+Recording

+Conway said producer Rushent, "worked his arse off to get the best possible sound that he could get.
+It was mostly a happy experience but the cracks were beginning to show in the camaraderie of the band.
+There were fights, some nastiness and a little bit of violence.
+And I think it was me against the other three."

 Track listing

 All tracks were written by Deborah Conway, Dorland Bray, Helen Carter and Stephen Philip, except where indicated.